 All the software and apps reviewed today are the top choices when it comes to the best language learning software and apps.
 None of the choices are bad and all have their place, time and language where they may be the “best.”

-But the winner in today’s review is Babbel, for its good value for money, comprehensive courses, option to self-pace, and applicable lessons that are based on real-life scenarios.
+Its good value for the money.
+Babbel offers comprehensive courses, the option to self-pace, and has applicable lessons that are based on real-life scenarios.
 You can also sign up for a free trial where you can receive a few sample lessons.